Home » Military & Veteran Benefits » Military Childcare

 Family Child Care (FCC)

-While FCC may sound like a generic name, it describes a very specific type of alternative option to Child Development Centers.
-CDCs feature waiting lists and many parents find they must locate an alternative while waiting out those lists.
+While FCC may sound like a generic name, it refers to a specific alternative to Child Development Centers.
+CDCs feature waiting lists, and many parents find they must find an alternative while waiting on them.

-Family Child Care is one option to help you do that; this is child care provided from private homes typically on-post in family housing.
-FCC care providers are certified professionals, FCC homes are inspected and monitored.
+Family Child Care is one option to help you do that; it is provided in private homes, typically on-post in family housing.
+FCC care providers are certified professionals, and FCC homes are inspected and monitored.

-This care is typically offered for infants all the way to school-age children.
-FCC homes can be on or off base, they may feature flexible care hours and some may even choose to offer 24/7 care.
-FCC homes have limits–they cannot accommodate more than six children at a time and no more than three children at a time who are under two.
+This care is typically offered for infants to school-age children.
+FCC homes can be on or off base, they may feature flexible care hours, and some may even offer 24/7 care.
+FCC homes have limits–they cannot accommodate more than six children at a time, and no more than three children at a time who are under two.

 School-Age Care Programs (SAC)

-This care option, offered in DoD youth centers, CDCs, and other facilities, offers care for school-age children between kindergarten and sixth grade.
+This care option, offered in DoD youth centers, CDCs, and other facilities, provides care for school-age children in kindergarten through sixth grade.
 This is offered as before-school, after-school, and non-school daycare.
 All CDC programs are DOD certified and accredited.

 Sometimes, military parents need childcare on an hourly basis.
 This can be a challenge given that affordable child care on military bases is subject to high demand, but the DoD has expanded its child care service options to include an online caregiver search tool that helps military families access a nationally recognized caregiver database.